 John Gwinn has been at MIGIZI for 11 years.
 Before that, he led his own youth media nonprofit called PCTV, Phillips Community Television.
 He also co-founded the Twin Cities Youth Media Network and is on the community faculty at the School of Social work at the University of Minnesota.
 He has also produced his own media productions and is a writer and can been seen playing drums in some local bands.

 Jane Zamora is an enrolled member of Red Lake.
-Janes educational background is a two-year degree in general studies from MCTC, and a Bachelor of Science in Applied Management at Rocky Mountain College in Billings, Montana.
+Jane earned a two-year degree in general studies from MCTC and a Bachelor of Science in Applied Management at Rocky Mountain College in Billings, Montana.
 She has worked for MIGIZI since January of 2019.
-She has been in the youth work and education field since 1988 and worked for various Native and non-Native organizations.
-Jane has also done work for PACER, St. Joseph Home for Children, MPS Indian Education, Supervisor at the Head Start program on the Crow Indian Reservation in Montana, Indian, Anoka Hennepin Indian Education.
+She has been in the youth work and education field since 1988 and has worked for various Native and non-Native organizations, including: PACER, St. Joseph Home for Children, MPS Indian Education, Head Start on the Crow Indian Reservation in Montana, and Anoka Hennepin Indian Education.

-Jane is so excited to be working with MIGIZI, because she has the opportunity to bring creativity to her work with young people, as an Academic Support Specialist.
-Working with South High, allows the opportunity for our partnership to collaboratively and strategically address students learning styles.
-Working with Youth since 1988 has given her the ability to learn from different generations, respond to a variety of learning styles and effectively to mentor Indigenous students.
-The word that describes Janes work with youth is enthusiasm, because everyday is different and there is always something to learn from the youth, she is 53 and still learning from the youth she serves.
-Janes hobbies are horse back riding, movies, and spending time with her kids.
-Jane has three kids, one son, and two daughters.
+Jane is excited to work with MIGIZI, for the opportunity to bring creativity to her work with young people as an Academic Support Specialist.
+Working with South High allows for the opportunity to collaboratively and strategically address student learning styles.
+Working with youth since 1988 has given her the ability to learn from different generations, respond to a variety of learning styles, and effectively mentor Indigenous students.
+The word that describes Jane's work with youth is enthusiasm, because everyday is different and there is always something to learn from the youth-she is 53 and still learning from the youth she serves.
+Jane's hobbies are horseback riding, watching movies, and spending time with her kids.
+Jane has three kids-one son, and two daughters.
 Jane says she is proud of their individuality.